Harry loses initial bid to challenge decision in change to security legal case

 In a judgment in February, retired High Court judge Sir Peter Lane rejected the duke’s case and concluded Ravec’s approach was not irrational nor procedurally unfair.

+In the initial decision to refuse the duke the go-ahead to appeal, Sir Peter said Harry’s appeal bid was “largely a recapitulation of the case advanced by the claimant at trial”.

+He continued: “The reality of the matter is that the claimant considers he should receive a different approach to his protection whilst in the UK than Ravec decided he should, based in part on his comparison of his own position with that of others.
+Ravec, as an expert body, concluded otherwise.
+It was entitled to do so.”

-However, the duke is still able to ask the Court of Appeal directly for the green light to challenge Sir Peter’s decision.
+However, the duke is still able to ask the Court of Appeal directly for the green light to bring an appeal.

+Separately, Harry has been ordered to pay 90% of the Home Office’s legal costs of defending his challenge.

+In an order published on Monday, Sir Peter said that Harry should pay most of the Home Office’s legal costs, but said the government department had committed “breaches” during the legal battle which were “sanctionable”.